nvf manual

 in {

-# this will make the package available as a flake input
+# This will make the package available as a flake output under 'packages'

 packages.${system}.my-neovim = customNeovim.neovim;